 Originally from NYC, Corey is an actor, educator whose research explores best practices in actor training from the lens of artistic agency and mental health.
 She teaches at Ryerson University’s Chang School and served as a Guest Artist for Rosebud School of the Arts, and Brooklyn College.
 Recent acting credits include:The School for Wives (Moliere in the Park); Toronto Sketch Comedy Festival; Pink Slime Caesar Shift Series by Jen Liu (Contemporary Art Museum St, Louis; LACMA; Smithsonian; Berlinale; San Diego Asian Film Festival).
 MFA York University.
 Corey teaches DART 3F50 (Performance II) in the Winter Term.

-Curtis is an educator, arts facilitator, and public speaking instructor.
-Originally from Toronto, Curtis holds a doctoral degree from the University of Toronto (OISE), his thesis focused on crafting public persona in educational leadership.
+Andrew is an educator, arts facilitator, and public speaking instructor.
+Originally from Toronto, Andrew holds a doctoral degree from the University of Toronto (OISE), his thesis focused on crafting public persona in educational leadership.
 He is an arts professional trained in classical theatre, children’s performance, and voice with a career as an actor, director, and owner of theatre companies in both Ontario and Alberta.
-Also, Curtis was a schoolteacher, arts consultant and school principal.
-In addition to published work on teaching and learning and the arts in education, Curtis has conducted research with members of Brock’s Social Justice Research Institute.
-This year, Curtis teaches DART courses 1P95 Creative Play for Education and 2P21 Drama in Education II at Brock.
+Also, Andrew was a schoolteacher, arts consultant and school principal.
+In addition to published work on teaching and learning and the arts in education, Andrew has conducted research with members of Brock’s Social Justice Research Institute.
+This year, Andrew teaches DART courses 1P95 Creative Play for Education and 2P21 Drama in Education II at Brock.

 Barbara Worthy is a creative producer, writer, director and actor, well known for her work in creating numerous original productions, working closely with local performers, musicians, and heritage organizations.
 Her live performances often integrate music and multimedia in innovative settings, focusing on local history and culture, as well as First Nations and Black History.